Get Free Seats (Applicable on all courses)

 • Routine/Pre-planned visual in-service visual Inspections and Pre-use visual Inspection

-• Inspection of physical damage to crane components, corrosion, and a sign of ageing
+• Inspection of physical damage to crane components, corrosion, and a sign of aging

 • Inspection of Wind indicator